netlify/markdown-to-sanity/bin/blogs/2016-11-15-new-to-jamstack.md

 title: "New to JAMstack?
 How to make a site from A to Z"
 authors:
   - Eli Williamson
-image: /img/blog/jamstack.png
+image: /v3/img/blog/jamstack.png
 format: blog
 short_title: "JAMstack: How to make a site from A to Z"
 description: A step-by-step guide on how to make a website using JAMstack practices.
 Take a blank canvase and turn it into a functional static site.
 cmsUserSlug: ""
 date: 2016-11-15
 tags:
-  - hugo
+  - Hugo
-  - go
+  - Go
-  - tutorial
+  - Tutorial
 topics:
   - tutorials
 ---